Table of Contents

-Based out of Niwot, Colorado, Black Dog LED’s newest move has doubled its warehouse space and allowed them to create their R&D facility.
+Based out of Niwot, Colorado, Black Dog LED’s newest move has doubled its warehouse space and allowed it to create its R&D facility.
 The company is growing hemp at this location to study the effects of LED lighting on cannabis plants in general.

 Prior to social distancing requirements, Cannabis Tech’s Kristina Etter had the honor to meet with the CEO of Black Dog LED, Noah Miller, and their head scientist Kevin Frender for a tour of their new facility on this installment of A Tech Moment.